PadminiJadeja/Dissertation_Project/README.md

 joboutput_*.out Files: This files contain the output that is generated when train_submit.sbatch file is executed.

-Dataset Folders:

-### The dataset Folders are removed from the Project Directory as the size of these folders were very large (Total of 22 GB)
-Links to download these datasets are mentioned at the bottom.
-1) UCSD_Anomaly_Dataset : contains UCSD Ped1 and Ped2 Dataset
-2) Avenue Dataset : contains CUHK Avenue Dataset
-3) ShanghaiTech : contains ShanghaiTech Dataset

 Model_Save Folder : Contains saved gan model for all datasets at 0,1000,2000,3000,4000,5000 epochs

 Generated_Image_* Folder: Contains the reconstruced sample frames for each dataset at 0,1000,2000,3000,4000,5000 epochs